 I tried my best to give my best and to live my motto “live your life as a gift and then give that gift away every day”.

 My faith in God kept me going, my prayers for relief kept me hopeful, my family gave me a reason to not give up.

-When you are so sick that you can’t even push yourself to get out of bed to cook dinner for your children it’s pretty sad.
+When you are so sick that you can’t even push yourself to get out of bed to cook dinner for your family its beyond devastating.